 There is hereby established a limit on the total amount of taxes which may be imposed by the legislature in any fiscal year on the taxpayers of this state. . . .
 The legislature shall not impose taxes of any kind which, together with all other revenues of the state, federal aid excluded, exceed the revenue limit established in this section. . .

-For the purposes of this document, in addition to the categorization by tax type, CRC has divided taxes according to which level of government actually levies the tax, recognizing that all taxing authority ultimately comes from the state.
+For the purposes of this document, in addition to the categorization by tax type, this Outline has divided taxes according to which level of government actually levies the tax, recognizing that all taxing authority ultimately comes from the state.
 If the levy of a tax requires local action, it is considered a local tax.
 All other taxes are considered state taxes.
 State taxes are most directly affected by this limitation.
 Specifically, the question of which taxes are state-levied is significant in calculating the ratio later spelled out in this section.
 While local taxes are not affected by this limitation directly, the drafters of the Headlee Amendment considered the possibility that one means of evading this restriction would be to pass functions to local government.
 Section 25 of Article IX, provided for such a possibility by providing that

 . . .
 The state is prohibited from requiring any new or expanded activities by local governments without full state financing, from reducing the proportion of state spending in the form of aid to local governments, or from shifting the tax burden to local government. . .